austinzheng/Cormorant/README.md

 **Vectors**, declared using square brackets: `[1 2 true "Lisp"]`.
 Unlike lists, vectors can't be used to invoke functions.

 **Functions** are first-class citizens which capture their environment (except for values defined using `def`).
 Create them using `fn`, followed by an optional name, a vector containing parameter bindings, and one or more forms comprising the function body.
+Or create a function bound to a global name using `defn`.
 Multiple arities can be defined by passing in one or more lists, each of which starts with a vector containing parameter bindings followed by the function body.
 Define varargs by passing in a parameter binding vector ending with `&` and the name of a vector to place the rest of the arguments (e.g. `[a b & others]`).
-To create a function you can call by name later, use the workaround `(def *name* (fn [*args*] *body*))`.

 **Macros** are like functions, except that their arguments aren't evaluated before being passed in and the output is intended to be a form which can be further evaluated at runtime.
 Like functions, macros capture their (non parameter binding) context.
 Create them using `defmacro`.
 Macros can be defined with multiple arities and/or varargs.